martinLivGit/FunctionalProgramming/README.md

 ### Transactions

-Good to understand flatMap, filter, map chaining and the syntactic-sugar of for comprehension - so can implement with either - best to start with flatMap, filter, map.
+Good to understand flatMap, filter, map chaining and the syntactic-sugar of for-comprehension - so can implement with either - best to start with flatMap, filter, map.
 Subsequently, need to get the grouping and mapping and also pass a valid aggregation function to map.
 I provided a couple of examples of functions - again folding will work.
 Good to understand nested tuples and associated pattern matching.

 ### Accounts